mazetoken/mminer/README.md

 _*There will be eight halving events for SLP Token Type 1.
 Total supply will not be higher than 21 million_

-_*NFT1-Group Token mining will probably stop at third halving (rewad reduction) because of 0 decimal places_
+_*NFT1-Group Token mining will probably stop at third halving (reward reduction) because of 0 decimal places_

 _*Change data in Mminer .env file to mine different tokens_